Overview of the Rheingau & Rhineland Palatinate

 Din-Dins!

-My suggestion is that you end the day at the first and oldest guest houses in the area, the Drosselhof Restaurant.
+My suggestion is that you end the day at the first and oldest guest houses in the area.
+The guesthouse has a cozy restaurant that is beautifully furnished, but is mostly known for serving the most delicious cuisine.

 The venue is located in the upper part of of the Drosselgasse, about a 15-minute leisurely walk from the Asbach Visitor Centre.